Viswanathan Anand: 2021

 In July, Anand played a four-game match of No Castling Chess against Vladimir Kramnik at Dortmund.
-Anand won the first game, and the next three were drawn, winning the match 2½-1½.
+Anand won the first game, and the next three were drawn, winning the match 2½−1½.
+Anand also finished second in the Croatian leg of the Grand Chess Tour Rapid and Blitz 2021, playing against notable grandmasters like Ian Nepomniachtchi and Garry Kasparov.
+Anand also played in the Vugar Gashimov Memorial tournament in Azerbaijan in December, where he gave a poor performance.